 As detailed in the Notice of Proposed Order, individuals that commented “on the record of the Draft Proposed Order Public Hearing" (i.e. written comments submitted between May 22, 2019 and August 22, 2019, or oral testimony provided at one of the June 2019 public hearings) may submit a petition for party status in the contested case proceeding related to issues of law or fact the individual believes not to have been adequately addressed in the Department's Proposed Order.
 Petitions for a contested case proceeding must be received by the hearing officer by 5 p.m. on August 6, 2020

 .
 Please see additional details in the Notice below.
 The Proposed Order on the ASC and Notice of Proposed Order and contested case are provided via hyperlink below.

 provides useful information and is the main repository of documents and information regarding the federal NEPA review.
 The ODOE webpage you are on is considered the official source of current information regarding the EFSC review.

-Idaho Power may request EFSC approval of any combination of route segments for the proposed B2H facility.
-All route segments must meet all applicable EFSC standards and other applicable rules.
-These route segments may or may not align with the route segments selected for analysis by the BLM during its NEPA review.
-Off of federal land in Oregon, EFSC has responsibility for conducting the permitting review of the facility.
-On federal land, the proposed B2H facility needs approval of both the responsible federal agency and EFSC.
+Idaho Power Company (applicant) may request EFSC approval of any combination of route segments for the proposed facility.
+All route segments must meet all applicable EFSC standards, rules, and ordinances.
+These route segments may or may not align with the route segments identified in the Record of Decision (ROD) issued by the BLM from the NEPA review.
+On non-federal land in Oregon, the proposed facility requires EFSC approval.
+On federal land, the proposed facility requires approval of both the responsible federal agency and EFSC.